hhoke/blog/elitism_is_good.md

 Man and woman make much poorer copiers than Xerox.
 For them, it would have been better had they been made ants than memecancer.
 Contra the bio-copiers, poor shambling passionless puppets with NO DICK, NO WOMB,(terrified even), life is generative.
-Life invades the external and blossoms into it, and some of the blossoms wither into fruit.
+Life invades the external and blossoms into it.

 What is the score that matters?
 A score to sing richly aloud, a partner to thrill, a painting to confront and explore!